Chapter 12 : Everybody Seems So Happy

 "Oh, of course not," I said, gesturing to him and the own chocolate he was biting into.
 "And you say that as if we don’t eat chocolate for breakfast every day."

 Sirius nodded.
-It was true, we did eat chocolate for breakfast everyday.
+It was true, we did eat chocolate for breakfast nearly everyday.
+I mean, it was usually a little square, or some chocolate chips in our pancakes.
+But, still.

 There was a rather large package sitting near my feet, and I excitedly opened it next.
 It was from Jason, and it was a giant cage.
 Inside, there was a note.
 It read: Just pretend there’s an owl in here.
 It’s actually in the owlery.

 I laughed at my brother.
 Next, I opened a package from my parents; it contained a deluxe basket of Honeydukes chocolate.
-This is when I began to wonder just how much chocolate I ate; this was the third present of chocolate I had received.
-Not that I minded, or anything of the sort.
+This is about the moment began to wonder just how much chocolate I ate; this was the third present of chocolate I had received.
+Not that I minded, or anything.

 "Sirius, do I eat too much chocolate?"